 4. Use clear, honest communication

-If you’re communicating in a way that causes people to ask “What does that mean?” then you’re not communicating clearly.
-Make sure both people can easily understand what you’re expressing.
-Be honest with yourself about what you want and then be honest with the other person about those things, too.
-It will only be hurtful later on if you express things because you think that’s what they want to hear, instead of what you really want or feel.
+If you’re communicating in a way that causes people to ask, “What does that mean?” then you’re not communicating clearly.
+Make sure your casual partner can easily understand what you’re expressing.
+Be honest with yourself about what you want, and then be honest with the other person about those things, too.
+It will only be hurtful later on if you express things because you think that’s what they want to hear instead of what you really want or feel.

 5. If you don’t know, talk about it